opencadc/canfar-portal/resources/docs/quick_start_en.md

 lang: en
 permalink: /en/resources/docs/quick-start/
 ---
+# Quick Start: build a star detection pipeline with your VM

 Before starting this example, you will need to [register](http://apps.canfar.net/canfar/login.html) to CANFAR.
 The CANFAR team will take care of your registration to Compute Canada infrastructure.